-Research laboratory policies: We place importance on developing the ability to independently solve problems.
-You should try to tackle questions that no one can answer.
-In our research laboratory, you can gain experience in the synthesis of phosphors that are sensitive to radiation, chemical analysis, optical measurement, analysis, and even the development of measurement systems.
+Research laboratory policies: We place great importance on developing the ability to solve problems independently.
+Try tackling questions that no one yet has the answer to.
+In our laboratory, you can gain experience in the synthesis of radiation-sensitive phosphors, chemical analysis, optical measurement, data analysis, and the development of measurement systems.